Cryptix-Forge/ChainForge/README.md

    │   { address (unique), label, createdAt }
    │   — only stores metadata; actual key material stays in wallet_3000.dat │
-   └── collection: txlogs
+   ├── collection: txlogs
-       { txid, from, to, amount, mined, status, raw, createdAt }
+   │   { txid, from, to, amount, mined, status, raw, createdAt }
-       indexes: from, to
+   │   indexes: from, to
+   │
+   ├── collection: forks
+   │   { blockHash, height, reason, resolvedAt }
+   │
+   └── collection: mempooltxs
+       { txid, from, to, amount, status, createdAt }
 ```

 **Important:** BoltDB is the source of truth.
 MongoDB is a cache and fallback.